ClayAucoin/codex-lv2-may-2025/guides/week4-css-frameworks/lesson-5-css-grid-group-project/lesson-5-css-grid-group-project.md

 * Timeframe: 1 hour
 * Topics: Bootstrap, git, grid system

 For this group project, you will need to re-create the Color Sleuth Game in HTML and CSS.
-You will need to to use Bootstrap `row` and `col` classes.
+You will need to use Bootstrap `row` and `col` classes.
 You will also need to create your own classes in `style.css` to ensure subtle differences in background color.

 Divide up the work into small pieces.
 And commit your work after each small victory.
 Work together and screenshare.
 Don't work separately for this one.
 You are all going to work on a single file, so take turns committing, pushing and pulling to avoid conflicts.